 Wool is wrinkle-resistant

 Wool is much less likely to wrinkle than cotton or linen fabrics.
-It is popular among travelers for this reason.
+It is a popular choice among travelers for this reason.
 You can pack it tightly and not have to worry about wrinkles.

 If your wool clothing does get wrinkled in your suitcase, you can dampen it in the sink or expose it to humidity from the shower then hang it to dry.
 When it dries out, it will be wrinkle-free.